PritK99/TransPy/documentation/README.md

 It is analogous to how we convert our thoughts into words and then speak so that the other person understands our thoughts.

+## Tokenizer

+A tokenizer is a component which comes before embeddings layer.
+Tokenizer is responsible for breaking the input in tokens and associating a unique index in vocabulory to each word.
+This index is passed to embedding layer, which in turn maps it to 512-dimensional vector.
+The tokenizer also handles the inclusion of special tokens like PAD (padding), SOS (start of sequence), EOS (end of sequence), etc.

 ## References

 * <a href="https://github.com/hkproj/transformer-from-scratch-notes/tree/main">GitHub Link</a> to transformers-from-scratch-notes repository.